girishg4t/gyaan/Golang/README.md

 }
 ```
 The biggest advantage of this is that totalExpense can be extended to any new employee type without any code changes.
 Let's say the company adds a new type of employee Freelancer with a different salary structure.
 This Freelancer can just be passed in the slice argument to totalExpense without even a single line of code change to the totalExpense function.
-Does go support OOP?
+19) Does go support OOP?
-Explain the OOPs concept.
+20) Explain the OOPs concept.
-How to create a basic server in Go?
+21) How to create a basic server in Go?
-What are the basic data structures in Go?
+22) What are the basic data structures in Go?
-What is reflection
+23) What is reflection
-What is byte [] slice
+24) What is byte [] slice
-How to create a Public/Private function in go (Access modifier in Go?)
+25) How to create a Public/Private function in go (Access modifier in Go?)
-Does go function return multiple values?
+26) Does go function return multiple values?
-Difference between concurrency and Parralism?
+27)Difference between concurrency and Parralism?
-What is a map in go?
+28) What is a map in go?
-Difference between new and make?
+29) Difference between new and make?
-What is Worker Pool?
+30) What is Worker Pool?
-How map prints data
+31) How map prints data
-What is rune?
+32) What is rune?
-How Append function Works?
+33) How Append function Works?
-What is the REST API?
+34) What is the REST API?
-What is Middleware?
+35) What is Middleware?
-What is microservices?
+36) What is microservices?
-How to handle error in go?
+37) How to handle error in go?
-What is the Defer keyword?
+38) What is the Defer keyword?
     If a deferred func evaluates to nil, execution panics when the surrounding func ends not when defer is called.
-What is Recover?
+39) What is Recover?
     Recover is a built-in function that regains control of a panicking goroutine.
 Recover is only useful inside deferred functions.
 During normal execution, a call to recover will return nil and have no other effect.
 If the current goroutine is panicking, a call to recover will capture the value given to panic and resume normal execution.
-Difference between function and method?
+40) Difference between function and method?
-What is the empty interface?
+41) What is the empty interface?
-What is struct type?
+42) What is struct type?
-What is Enum in go?
+43) What is Enum in go?
-What is Go Module?
+44) What is Go Module?
-How to manage dependency in Go?
+45) How to manage dependency in Go?
-What is Packages in go?
+46) What is Packages in go?
-What is Select in go?
+47) What is Select in go?
-What is IOTA?
+48) What is IOTA?
-What is panic in go how to handle it?
+49) What is panic in go how to handle it?
-Do you know net/http package?
+50) Do you know net/http package?
-What is JSON Encoding and Decoding?
+51) What is JSON Encoding and Decoding?

-Coding interview questions :

-Write any method code
-Swap if the number is greater than the next number
-Find the key from the array (not in any easy way, split the array into two then search)
-Find the count of words in a long string
-Check if the website is active or not?
-Find the random number with x length
-Find longest increasing subsequence in an array
-Get unique values from a slice of int with count
-Write palindrome program in go
-Get pairs with x difference only unique pairs
-Reverse a string Input = ‘Hello’, Output = ‘olleH’
-Write Code :- Input : "aabbbcccab" , Output: "aa2bbb3ccc3a1b1"
-Print unique elements form array, Input = [2,3,4,5,2,3], Output =  [2,3,4,5]
-Find the lengthiest word.
-Input =’ i am in Bangalore‘
-Check whether it is closed or not.
-Input =’{([])}’
-Count the repeat numbers Input = [2,3,4,5,2,3,2, 5, 2], Output = {2:4, 3:2, 4:1, 5:2}
-Display the middle number, Input = [2,3,4,5,2,3,7]
-Find Combination of pair elements which give 0, Input = [ -1, 0, 1, -2, 2, 3, 4, 5, 2, 3]
-Write a program use type interface with goroutines and channels.
-Generate N digit random number based on input. input : 5 , Output : 93657 Input : 2, Output : 47

 **************
 What is Package Context in Go" and how we are using it?